 What options are there for Navigator elementary school math?

 - There are multiple options.
-You can adopt only Math Stories (20 min daily conceptual math problem) OR Math Lessons (AF’s math curriculum) OR you can adopt both Math Stories AND Math Lessons.
+You can adopt only math stories (a) or math lessons.
+Alternatively, you can adopt both math stories and math lessons.
 Here are the requirements:

-- Plan to implement Math Lessons and Math Stories in at least K-1 or 2-4 or 3-4
+- Plan to implement math lessons and math stories in at least K-1, 2-4, or 3-4

 Do I need to change my math curriculum to be able to participate in Navigator?

-- If your school is planning to adopt only Math Stories in Year 1, you may continue to use your current math curriculum as long as it is not a program that is built around direct instruction, such as Saxon Math.
+- If your school is planning to adopt only math stories in Year 1, you may continue to use your current math curriculum, provided it is not a program that is built around direct instruction (such as Saxon Math).
 If your school is planning to adopt our math lessons, these will become your daily curriculum.

 Is there a cost to Navigator?